 \section{Abstract}

 Recent results from the Atacama Cosmology Telescope (ACT), indicating a higher and more tightly constrained scalar spectral index, $n_s = 0.9743 \pm 0.0034$, place several inflationary models under tension, with quintessential inflation pushed close to or beyond the $2\sigma$ boundary in the $r$--$n_s$ plane.
-In this work, we revisit quintessential inflation within the framework of Einstein--Gauss--Bonnet (EGB) gravity, where a scalar field non-minimally coupled to the Gauss--Bonnet invariant modifies the inflationary dynamics.

-We consider three representative coupling functions---exponential, hyperbolic secant, and hyperbolic tangent---and show that the exponential and sech-type couplings can shift the predicted values of $r$ and $n_s$ into the $1\sigma$ region allowed by ACT, thereby restoring consistency with observations.
-In contrast, the tanh-type coupling remains disfavored, underscoring the sensitivity of inflationary observables to the coupling structure.

-We further investigate the reheating phase using a model-independent parametrization and demonstrate that viable thermal histories can be realized even in the absence of a potential minimum, with reheating temperatures consistent with Big Bang nucleosynthesis bounds.
+In this work, we revisit quintessential inflation within the framework of Einstein–Gauss–Bonnet (EGB) gravity, where a scalar field non-minimally coupled to the Gauss–Bonnet invariant modifies the inflationary dynamics.
+We consider three representative coupling functions – exponential, hyperbolic secant, and hyperbolic tangent – and show that the exponential and sech-type couplings can shift the predicted values of $r$ and $n_s$ into the $1\sigma$ region allowed by ACT, thereby restoring consistency with observations.
+In contrast, the tanh-type coupling remains disfavoured, underscoring the sensitivity of inflationary observables to the coupling structure.
+We further investigate the reheating phase using a model-independent parameterisation and demonstrate that viable thermal histories can be realised even in the absence of a potential minimum, with reheating temperatures consistent with Big Bang nucleosynthesis bounds.
 Overall, our analysis shows that EGB corrections provide a viable and robust extension that reconciles quintessential inflation with current precision cosmological data, and we identify the corresponding allowed parameter space.